-There are a number of social, economic and political drivers that make people more vulnerable to crime and drive high levels of violence and displacement in El Salvador, and which feed into each other to perpetuate the pervasive criminality and violence in the country.
-They also perpetuate the disadvantage, poverty and inequality that increase the likelihood of people being victims of crime or becoming involved in gangs, and the ineffective state responses that means people have no choice but to flee.
+There are a number of social, economic and political drivers that make people more vulnerable to crime and drive high levels of violence and displacement in El Salvador.
+These drivers feed into each other to perpetuate the pervasive criminality and violence in the country.
+They also perpetuate the disadvantage, poverty and inequality that increase the likelihood of people being victims of crime or becoming involved in gangs, and the ineffective state response means that people have no choice but to flee.

-FIGURE 1: Homicide statistics in El Salvador, 1995-2015 Intentional homicides (per 100,000 people)
+FIGURE 1: Homicide statistics in El Salvador, 1995-2015